Harsimran-19/SophieAI-Monorepo/api/CAREER_COACHES_README.md

 # Career Coach Agents

-A sophisticated career coaching system built on the DDD Architecture, featuring specialized AI coaches with multi-user support, long-term memory, and comprehensive evaluation capabilities.
+A sophisticated career coaching system built on the same architecture as PhiloAgents, featuring specialized AI coaches with multi-user support, long-term memory, and comprehensive evaluation capabilities.

 ## 🎯 Overview